An Interactive Gravitational-Wave Detector Model for Museums and Fairs: Design Considerations

 \section{Design Considerations}

 Gravitational-wave science involves wide extremes of scale in the Universe.
 The colliding black holes and neutron stars that we observe have masses many times the mass of the Sun and can be billions of light-years from Earth.
-However, the resulting gravitational waves arriving at Earth create minuscule changes in distance: a typical black hole collision moves the components of the LIGO instruments by a thousandth of the width of a proton.
+However, the resulting gravitational waves arriving at Earth create minuscule changes in distance: a typical black hole collision distorts distances across the LIGO instruments by less than a thousandth of the width of a proton.
 To detect such changes, high-precision instrumentation is required, and on a large scale: each detector site is several square kilometres.
 It can therefore be challenging to communicate the science of gravitational waves in a human-relatable way.

-Our exhibit is a model gravitational-wave detector, demonstrating the core technology of current detectors like LIGO: the \emph{Michelson interferometer}~\cite{Freise:2009sf}.
-This optical configuration is often used to measure changes in distance; this is explained further in Section~\ref{sec:technicalDesign}.
+Our exhibit is a model gravitational-wave observatory, demonstrating the core technology of current detectors like LIGO: the \emph{Michelson interferometer}~\cite{Freise:2009sf}.
+This optical configuration is often used to measure changes in distance (Section~\ref{sec:technicalDesign}).
 The exhibit highlights both the behaviour of gravitational waves---changing relative distances on a small scale---and the technologies necessary to measure this behaviour.
 Such an interferometer is a common item in the tool-kit of gravitational-wave education and outreach and is often used in undergraduate laboratory experiments~\cite{ThorLabsIFO,NikhefIFO,UgoliniEtAlLIGOInTheUndergraduateLab:2019,FoxEtAl:1999}.
-The University of Birmingham has expertise in designing and building instruments such as interferometers.
-Therefore, it was possible for us to build our own exhibit, and in doing so showcase both the technical expertise and research of the University in this field.